1 officer dead, 1 injured after car rams US Capitol police; suspect fatally shot by police

 Video posted online showed a dark colored sedan crashed against a vehicle barrier and a police K-9 dog inspecting the vehicle.
 Law enforcement and paramedics could be seen caring for at least one unidentified individual.

 Merchant reported from Houston.
-Associated Press writers Eric Tucker, Mary Clare Jalonick, Lisa Mascaro, Mark Sherman and Lolita C. Baldor in Washington contributed to this report.
+Associated Press news researchers Randy Herschaft and Rhonda Shafner in New York, and Associated Press writers Eric Tucker, Mary Clare Jalonick, Lisa Mascaro, Mark Sherman and Lolita C. Baldor contributed to this report.